Hard to get mad at a young chicken. But they can be so dumb!

 The outdoors abounded with tempting, green treats, some of which I picked for them, to expand their experience and make them curious.

-Once I offered our leftover popcorn, hoping this sacrifice would impress them.
+Once I tried offering our leftover popcorn, hoping this sacrifice would impress them.
 A few blown kernels in line along the threshold indeed proved tempting.
-The small pile of them on the ground outdoors, though?
+The small pile of them on the ground immediately outdoors, though?

 Went to the goldfinches, far smarter birds.